 Be truthful when completing this form.
 If you give a false statement, you can be fined between 500 and 5.000 kuna.

-Until you are approved for your first temporary residence permit, you’ll need to update your registration every 90 to 180 days.
+Until you are approved for your first temporary residence permit, you may need to update your registration every 90 to 180 days.
 The length may vary depending on the type of residence permit you are applying for and your nationality.
 European nationals are given preference.

 After you gain residence, you only need to update your address when you change residences.
 The process to change your address with the police is the same as when you register your address for the first time.